-First, I’d like to apologize for being so damn RUDE and not posting a blog since JANUARY!
+First, I’d like to apologize for being so damn RUDE and not writing a blog post since LAST YEAR!

 Second, I’ll warn you that this post consists of some profanity and it will give you more insight into my life.

 Third, it will end in a positive way, I promise!

 Rewind almost 3 years ago . . . after seeing a good friend of mine pass away from a rare form of Cancer, I was sitting outside of my best friend’s house about to leave.
 As I’m about to start my car, I get a call from my mom (I knew it was important because she started the call by asking me if I am sitting down).
 Her voice cracked as she said . . .
 “Zia has Cancer”.
 When I heard the “Ca-“ in her sentence, it felt like the whole world was caving in and the universe was spinning so fast around me.
 Immediately, tears flowed down my face and I kept asking “why?”, “are you sure?”, “how?”.
 Of course my mom didn’t have the answers to those questions.
 Aside: For those of you who don’t know, my Zia is my aunt but she’s actually more like my second mom & sister all in one.
 So naturally, after realizing those questions can’t be answered, I immediately become the “Positive Pauly” I am and finished the convo by telling my mom that she will be ok and everything will be fine.
 Meanwhile, never in a million years had I imagined that someone as close to me as my Zia would EVER get Cancer.

 Now fast forward about a year, after Zia finished chemo, got her female organs removed, found out the Cancer stemmed from her Ovaries (scary after seeing the stats). . . she’s Cancer free!
 “YES!
 I knew it!
 I knew she would be ok” I thought to myself.
 Now life goes on, I thought everything would go back to normal . . . lol key word is thought.